PranavOaR/ai-colab-api-demo/README.md

 - 📊 Create and visualize datasets (pandas + matplotlib)
 - 🤖 Analyze data with AI (Groq API - 10-100x faster than alternatives)
 - 📝 Generate automated insights and reports.
-- 💬 Ask AI specific questions about your data
+- 💬 Ask AI specific questions about your data without hallucination of the AI
 - ⚡ Near-instant AI responses (no rate limits) - Using Groq

 **Use Case:** Analyzing student performance data across multiple subjects, identifying patterns, and generating actionable recommendations for teachers.